iblech/git-util/README.md

 `git-fetchs` fetches all branches from all the remotes that you have previously fetched from.
 This is primarily useful if you have a bunch of remotes that you don't normally fetch.
-At a previous employer, we had a repo setup secript that would add one remote for each coworker.
+At a previous employer, we had a repo setup script that would add one remote for each coworker.
 But in most repos I would only want to fetch from the coworkers with whom I was actually collaborating.